 - You may lease or rent properly titled, registered and insured LSVs for temporary use.

-- A LSV may be registered in the name of an individual, business or government entity, but may not be used as a commercial vehicle.
+- A LSV may be registered in the name of an individual, business or government entity.

 - You are subject to the same violations as other vehicles (except for the regular inspection requirements).